stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 ```

 This will create executable `hello` in directory `build/exec`,
-which can be invoked from the command line like so:
+which can be invoked from the command-line like so:

 ```sh
 $ build/exec/hello